AdobeDocs/workfront.en/help/workfront-integrations-and-apps/using-workfront-with-slack/create-tasks-and-issues-from-slack.md

 # Create tasks and issues from Slack

-After you have installed and configured `Adobe Workfront` for Slack, you can create tasks and issues from Slack and associate them with projects in `Workfront`.
+After you have installed and configured Adobe Workfront for Slack, you can create tasks and issues from Slack and associate them with projects in Workfront.

-For more information about configuring `Workfront` with Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).&nbsp;
+For more information about configuring Workfront with Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).&nbsp;

 You must have access to create tasks and issues in your Access Level and you must have Contribute permissions on the project that you are associating them with.&nbsp;